-13 Lost is a documentary about the unsung diving team that defied life-threatening conditions to lay the line to rescue the Wild Boars soccer team.
+13 Lost is a documentary about the unsung diving team that defied life-threatening conditions to lay the line to rescue the Wild Boars soccer team in the Thai cave rescue.
 This gripping film shows the bravery and calmness of these men under duress, and the technical expertise that kept them alive.

 Aug-2022 Note: Click this link if you are looking for my review of Ron Howard's Thirteen Lives (2022).

 According to the NY Times, 200 divers from around the world participated in the entire rescue effort.
 Raimund Huber’s film centers on the small team of divers who braved the mission early on.

 A small team lays the path

 Ruengrit Changkwanyuen, aka Pae, is an American working for GM in Thailand and an amateur cave diver.
 He connected with the Thai Navy Seals, who knew nothing about cave diving.
 He became the dive supervisor and recruited the expert cave divers to join the Seals effort.
 The Seals had no cave equipment and did not know the techniques, so Pae and his team taught the Seals how to lay line and communicate by signals underwater.
 The British team had already arrived but had not gotten very far.

 Belgian local Ben Reymenants describes how his first effort took him 2.5 hours to climb from the entrance to Chamber 3.
 That climb alone took Ben to his physical limits, partially due to the low oxygen levels.
 The cave was also hot and humid, but the water was cold and flowing fast like the Colorado River.
 When he gets to the dive point, he jumps in even though it is like diving into a whirlpool of cappuccino.
 He gets entangled in the many cables and hoses that have been laid down.
 He tells the Thai admiral it is too dangerous, and he stops.